ramiel/east-couchbase/README.md

 where `url` is url of database which you want to migrate (in [couchbase url connection format](http://developer.couchbase.com/documentation/server/current/developer-guide/connecting.html))

-The information about the migration will be stored in adocument under the key `migration|<migration_name>` (this behavior is configurable)
+The information about the migrations will be stored in a document under the key `migration|<migration_name>` (this behavior is configurable)

 ## Options